Tyrrrz/YoutubeExplode/ReadMe.md

 #### Retrieving video metadata

-The following example shows how you can extract various metadata from a YouTube video:
+To retrieve metadata associated with a YouTube video, call `Videos.GetAsync(...)`:

 ```csharp
 using YoutubeExplode;